Civil liberties in the coronavirus crisis

 The Act has also suspended vital social care requirements for local authorities – leaving some older and disabled people without even basic support in a pandemic.

 Many homeless people have been left to fend for themselves during the pandemic.
 Some have been denied shelter because of their immigration status, and a number have even been fined for being outside.

 Coronavirus: Know your rights

-There have been a lot of confusing and contradictory messages about the new rules.
-Many people are unsure about what is and what isn’t allowed.
+There have been a lot of confusing messages about the ever-evolving rules.
+For months many people have been unsure about what is and what isn’t allowed.

 Become a member